 In the summer of 2014, Love Life Ministries welcomed the Hurray for 3 project.
 This pilot project provided quality resources for parents with children three years of age enrolled in Love Life.
 After a successful trial year, the project, now known as Love Learning, expanded to offer early literacy materials to children during the month of their first, second and third birthdays.
 Materials include a take-home kit with a new book, resources for parents, and age-appropriate items that encourage parent-child interaction and promote early literacy.
 Building on Love Life’s existing relationship with young families, Love Learning offers parents additional support as their children celebrate these milestones in their lives by connecting them to community resources such as the Brown County Library, Health Department and UW Extension.
 Special book purchases are made for Hispanic, Somali, and Hmong families to encourage parents to read aloud with their children.

 In late 2014, with a grant and volunteers from Resurrection parish, Love Life partnered with Encompass Child Care to pilot a program to provide diapers to eligible and most needy working families, who were unable to pick up the diapers during our regular program hours.
 The first distribution of diapers began in February of 2015 with 19 children.
 By December of 2015, Love Life was serving 28 Encompass children, and made the program part of our regular service.
 As of June 30, 2018, we were serving 40 Encompass children.
 This number changes monthly, depending on the Encompass qualifying children.

-Each month diapers are supplied and packaged by Love Life volunteers, picked up and delivered by Encompass staff to their centers to supplement the supply provided by the children's parents.
+Each month, diapers are packaged by Love Life volunteers, then picked up and delivered by Encompass staff to their centers to supplement the supply provided by the children's parents.

 If you are interested in learning more about Love Life please complete the contact form below.